prafulnair/prafulnair/README.md

 # 👋 Hi there!
 I'm Praful Nair

 Welcome to my GitHub profile!
 I recently graduated with a **Master of Applied Computer Science** from **Concordia University, Montreal** (June 2024), and I'm passionate about building scalable, reliable software solutions.
+Most recently I interned with Valsoft as a Developer with their Financial Systems team to develop and ehance their ERP system.
+Also did full-stack and some data projects.

 ---